Generalisation in Multitask Fitted Q-Iteration and Offline Q-learning: Conclusion

 \section{Conclusion}

-We studied multitask offline reinforcement learning in settings where tasks share a common low-rank representation of their action-value functions.
-Focusing on a model-free, value-based approach, we analyzed a multitask variant of fitted Q-iteration that jointly learns a shared representation and task-specific decoders from offline data.
-Under standard realizability and coverage assumptions, we derived finite-sample generalization guarantees that explicitly characterize how pooling data across tasks improves statistical efficiency.
+In this work, we examined multitask offline reinforcement learning in settings where tasks share a common low-rank structure in their action-value functions.
+We focused on a model-free, value-based approach based on Multitask Fitted Q-Iteration (MFQI)~\cite{borsa2016learningsharedrepresentationsmultitask}, and described how it can be formulated to jointly learn a shared representation along with task-specific value functions from offline data.
+Under standard realizability and coverage assumptions, we discussed the corresponding finite-sample guarantees and how they capture the effect of pooling data across tasks.
+In particular, these results illustrate how shared representations can improve statistical efficiency in the multitask offline setting.
+Our presentation places MFQI in the context of existing theoretical work and highlights its connection to prior analyses of multitask representation learning in reinforcement learning~\cite{cheng2022provable, ishfaq2024offline, 10.5555/3495724.3497411}.

-A key takeaway from our analysis is that multitask offline Q-learning achieves final suboptimality bounds that are \emph{competitive} with existing theoretical results for both offline and multitask reinforcement learning.
-In particular, despite operating in a strictly more challenging setting—combining offline learning, multitask representation sharing, and model-free Bellman regression—our bounds match the best-known polynomial dependence on the horizon and exhibit the expected $1/\sqrt{nT}$ scaling due to multitask data aggregation.
-This suggests that multitask structure can be exploited effectively without incurring additional statistical penalties relative to single-task or model-based approaches.
+A key takeaway from our analysis is that the proposed MFQI-based approach attains comparable suboptimality bounds, in order, to existing theoretical results for multitask offline reinforcement learning \cite{10.5555/3495724.3497411, ishfaq2024offline} under related structural assumptions \ref{assumption1:low-rank} \cite{pmlr-v238-oprescu24a, ishfaq2024offline, pmlr-v139-domingues21a}.
+In particular, under the low-rank realizability \ref{assumption1:low-rank} and coverage conditions considered here, our bounds exhibit polynomial dependence on the horizon and scale as $O(1/\sqrt{nT})$ \ref{theorem1:finite_class_generalisation} with the total number of samples, reflecting the effect of aggregating data across tasks.

+Importantly, these guarantees are established in a model-free, value-based setting with shared representation learning, and therefore complement prior analyses that focus on either single-task offline Q-learning or model-based multitask methods.
+Our results show that, within this formulation, exploiting shared structure across tasks can improve statistical efficiency without worsening the dominant scaling in the sample size or horizon.
+Theorems: \ref{theorem1:finite_class_generalisation}, \ref{theorem2:downstream_generalisation}

 We further analyzed a downstream offline learning setting in which a novel task shares the representation learned from upstream multitask data.
-Our results show that reusing this representation reduces the effective complexity of downstream learning and leads to improved sample efficiency compared to learning from scratch, while preserving the same order of horizon dependence.
+In this case, fixing the learned representation reduces the effective complexity of the hypothesis class for the downstream problem, leading to improved sample efficiency relative to learning both representation and value function from scratch, while retaining the same order of horizon dependence.
+Overall, our findings demonstrate that Multitask Fitted Q-iterations (MFQI) \cite{borsa2016learningsharedrepresentationsmultitask} via value-based methods admit controlled finite-sample guarantees under standard assumptions.